benfrankel/acm-icpc-notebook/src/algos/graph/floyd-warshall.md

 ## Notes
 - Johnson's Algorithm is faster for sparse graphs.
-- Fails on graphs with negative cycles.
+- Fails on negative cycles (detected).